 Housing affordability

 Between 2013 and 2019, the ability of households to save for a house deposit experienced little change, as house prices increased at a similar rate to incomes.
-Following Covid, affordability worsened as house sale prices increased faster than incomes.
+Following COVID-19, affordability worsened as house sale prices increased faster than incomes.
 Compared with December 2013, affordability in Christchurch fell by 26% in December 2021.
 It has since improved slightly.
-Rental affordability has improved overall since 2013, when rental housing was in low supply following the earthquakes.
+Rental affordability has improved overall since 2013 when rental housing was in low supply following the earthquakes.
 Compared with December 2013, rental affordability improved by 13%.

 Mixed Result